varlog762/varlog762/README.md

 ## 🌱 About Me:
 - 🚀 I am learning web development and constantly improving my skills.
 - 📚 I love sharing knowledge and working on interesting projects.
-- 🌎 I speak Russian and am learning English.
+- 🌎 My native language is Russian and I'm learning English.
 - 💡 My dream is to create applications that make people's lives better.

 ---